Helion55/Helion55/README.md

 ## About Me
 - 👋 Hi, I’m Rakesh
 - 💼 I’m a working as Linux Administrator
-- 💙 I enjoy doing DevOps using Kubernetes, Docker, GitLab CI, ArgoCD, Helm, Nginx, and monitoring tools, automation, infrastructure, and I love to make complex systems run smoothly and securely.
+- 💙 I enjoy doing DevOps and I love to make cloud architectures run smoothly and securely.
 - 🔎 I’m looking to collaborate on Cloud Projects
 - ⚡ Fun fact: It pays to keep an open mind, but not so open your brains fall out. ― Carl Sagan
  <!--- - 🌱 I’m currently working as Linux Admin - 📫 Reach me on mail@rakeshbajpayee.in